rdkit/RDKitjs-legacy/README.md

 * create a molecule (class_function)
 * apply functions on a created molecule (function)

-Future requests or help
+Future requests / help / missing RDKit functions
 ================
-If you want to contributate or need RDKit functions not already mapped please add a comment in the issues of this project.
+If you want to contribute or need RDKit functions not already mapped please add a comment in the issues of this project.

 Guillaume Godin